ccpmark/morning-roast/README.md

 morning-roast
 =============
-A collection of startup environments for our developers
+A collection of startup environments for our developers at the @robinpowered team

-### Backend Branch
+### `backend-dev` Folder

-This branch is tailored for our MNMP stack developers ;) uses [homebrew](https://github.com/Homebrew/homebrew) and [phpbrew](https://github.com/phpbrew/phpbrew) for installations.
+This folder is tailored for our MNMP stack developers ;) uses [homebrew](https://github.com/Homebrew/homebrew) and [phpbrew](https://github.com/phpbrew/phpbrew) for installations.

 #### Stack Related Packages
 ```